 You should buy a rental property if you want to diversify your holdings beyond stocks and bonds.
 The biggest advantage of buying a rental property is that it's a passive investment that required very little day-to-day management from owners or landlords.
 The other advantage is that you start earning a return on your capital investment immediately in the form of rent.
 Imagine this – After you make the down payment and pay all closing costs, the renter pays off your mortgage.
 How good is that?

 Finding good rental property deals can be a difficult task to accomplish.
 A bad rental property deal will make you no profit or even worse, it can lead to a financial loss.
 Therefore, as a naive real estate investor, you should opt for buying off-market rental properties from turnkey real estate companies.
-A rental property should be turnkey and rent ready.
-A good rental property is the one that is fully refurbished or a new construction residential property.
-The property must be in growth markets and must produce a positive cash-flow.
+A rental property should be turnkey and rent-ready.
+A good rental property is fully refurbished or a new construction residential property.
+The property must be in growth markets and must produce a positive cash flow.
 The property must have a good appreciation potential.

 Making money in real estate is not necessarily as easy or as simple as you’ve been told.
 Even if you hire property managers to help you manage your rental properties, you still have to manage them.
 Buying rental property is not for everyone.
 It should be an investment option you consider only once you’ve achieved a certain level of financial independence.
 If you do it right, you can put yourself on the road to success with cash regularly flowing into your bank account.